apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 When working with a DataFusion UDF in Python, you define your function to take in some number of expressions.
-During the evaluation, these will get computed into their corresponding values and passed to your UDF as a pyarrow Array.
+During the evaluation, these will get computed into their corresponding values and passed to your UDF as a PyArrow Array.
 We must return an Array also with the same number of elements (rows).
 So the UDF example just iterates through all of the arrays and checks to see if the tuple created from these columns matches any of those that we’re looking for.